How to Reduce Divorce Attorney Fees: The Preparation Advantage

 The second: "The biggest driver of attorney fees is discovery disputes.
 Be prepared to avoid that."

-Neither of these is a generality.
 Both describe specific mechanisms.
-This article explains what those mechanisms are and what you can do about them.
+This article explains what they are and what you can do about them.

 The Preparation Dividend